 How are Rhombus Lines of Symmetry Different from Square Lines of Symmetry?

 To recall, a rhombus is a 2-dimensional geometric figure whose all sides are equal.
 Unlike a square, the angles of a rhombus are not 90 degrees.
 So, the number of lines of symmetry are different for both square and rhombus.
-A rhombus only has two lines of symmetry whereas, a square has 4.
+A rhombus has only two lines of symmetry, whereas a square has 4.
 This can be observed from the below figure.

 Rotational Symmetry of a Rhombus